wayofdev/laravel-package-tpl/.github/CONTRIBUTING.md

 - `make down`: Stops all running Docker containers.
 - `make ssh`: Logs into the running application container for command line operations.
 - `make lint`: Executes all linting procedures for YAML, PHP, and Composer files.
-- `make test`: Runs all configured tests using PHPUnit and Pest.
+- `make test`: Runs all configured tests using PHPUnit and Pest in a Dockerized environment.
-- `make commit`: Runs Commitizen for commit message formatting in a Docker environment.
+- `make commit`: Runs cz-git, a commitizen adapter for commit message formatting in a native environment.
 - `make install`: Installs project dependencies through Composer in a Dockerized environment.

 Refer to the output of `make help` for a comprehensive list of available commands.